changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 So the compiler was unable to prove that `x = not(not(x))` during the course of type checking.
-Note that the compiler was also unable to prove `x != not(not(x))` since it was unable to finish evaluating `not(not(x))`!
-We'll get back to the `!=` case later, but for now let's return to equality.
+Note that the compiler was also unable to prove `x != not(not(x))` since it was unable to finish evaluating `not(not(x))`.
+We'll get back to the `!=` case later, but for now let's return to just `=`.

 As humans we know that `not(not(x))` evaluates to `x` for all `x`, so how we can provide that information to the compiler?
-The magic ingredient is pattern matching!
+Once again the magic ingredient is pattern matching!
 Remember that pattern matching provides the compiler with more information in each branch that is pattern matched that it can then use to further evaluate functions while type checking.